 This Havit pad is a bit simpler than some of our other top picks.
-It only has three fans, for example — but that underlines the minimalistic, slimmed down design that makes this model especially portable.
+It only has three fans, for example — but that underlines the minimalistic, slimmed-down design that makes this model especially portable.
 It’s particularly easy to slide into a bag or store next to your laptop, even in a tight case.

 Opolar LC05 Laptop Cooler

-Maybe you don’t care about laptop height or angle at all, and you’d just as soon play at your normal tabletop level (or you already have a stand and don’t want to mess with it).
+Maybe you don’t care about laptop height or the angle at all, and you’d just as soon play at your average tabletop level (or you already have a stand and don’t want to mess with it).
 In this case, take a look at the Opolar LC05, which is a fan attachment that you plug into the side of your laptop.
-It still dissipates heat, and has a handy little temperature indicator as an optional add-on to keep an eye on just how hot things are.
+It still dissipates heat and has a handy little temperature indicator as an optional add-on to keep an eye on just how hot things are.

 Theis specifically designed for laptops with air vents on the sides or back, especially larger gaming laptops.
 It is not recommended for super-compact laptops like MacBooks.